Analysis Shell (RDS) update Feb 9th, 2021

-Royal Dutch Shell is a global integrated and one of the biggest oil & gas companies of the world with an average production of 3,6 mio. barrels of oil equivalent per day generating revenues of nearly 360 bn$/yr. a free cash flow of 40 bn$ and net profits of 20 bn$ or 2.5$/share.
+Royal Dutch Shell is a global integrated and one of the biggest oil & gas companies of the world with an average production of 3 1/2 mio. barrels of oil equivalent per day generating revenues in 2020 of 183 bn$/yr.

 Shell is a company with a glorious past.
-Today it is a dividend is 47c/share each quarter since a couple fo years.
-The dividend yield exceeds 5%.
-A dividend rise seems possible next year (5)(18).
-The highlight is that the RDS B share is noticed on the LSE.
+Till shortly ago the big highlight was a dividend of 47c/share each quarter.
+Now it is slashed to 16c/share.
+A big benefit is that the RDS B share is noticed on the LSE.
 There is no withholding tax applied in the UK.
 Hence you`ll get the full dividend paid on your account.
 The RDS A share is noticed in the Netherlands.
 It is less expensive as withholding tax is deducted.

 Risks & Chances

 Integrated gas means gas production, terminals, liquidification and regassing plants...
 On my point of view LNG is an opportunity for the future.
 I assume that LNG might become a major energy source to power ships, engines, vehicles and homes not connected to the gas grid.
-As nearly all major oil companies invest in LNG it seems to outgrow demand and thus its profitability is decreasing actually.
+As nearly all major oil companies invest in LNG it seems supply will outgrow demand and thus its profitability is in question.